Bob Martin (comedian): Television

 Martin co-created the award-winning series Slings & Arrows (TMN/Sundance), a TV show about a Canadian theatre company struggling to survive while a crazy genius director haunted by his dead mentor helps the actors find authenticity in their acting.
 Martin also served as a writer (alongside fellow writers and co-creators Susan Coyne and Mark McKinney) and a creative producer.
 Martin played the role of Terry in two episodes.

 His first foray into writing for television was for the CBC Television series The Industry (formerly titled Made in Canada), in which he also acted.

 Martin was also a writer of and starred in the Canadian television sitcom Michael: Tuesdays and Thursdays, which had its debut on CBC Television in fall 2011.

 He provided the voice of Cuddles the comfort doll on the Canadian TV show Puppets Who Kill, aired on The Comedy Network.

 Martin's improv background carried over to television with acting credits including Improv Heaven and Hell and The Second City Project.
 For the latter, Martin also served as writer and producer.

 Personal life

-Martin is married to Canadian actress Janet van de Graaf.
+Martin was married to Canadian actress Janet van de Graaf.